lhduy/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Hi everyone, I am online.
+title: It is online time.
 ---
-Thank you for your reading.
-I will do all my best to upload all my interest in this personal blog.
-I hope you will enjoy reading.
+This is my personal blog about data science projects that I am working on.
+I will do all my best to upload all my interests on this blog.
+I hope you will enjoy it.

 ![welcome_picture]({{ site.baseurl }}https://datasciencesurfer.files.wordpress.com/2013/04/data-science-history.jpg)